mahdi-s2025/company/README.md

-# compony
+# company
-It is a simulation of compony management
+It is a simulation of company management